How to Use Excel VBA to Lookup Value in Range (5 Examples)

 End Sub

-• Finally, the Sub procedure ends with the End Sub statement.
+• The Sub procedure ends with the End Sub statement.

-In the above video, we will demonstrate a data set where we have included some writers’ names.
+In the above video, we will demonstrate a data set with some writers’ names included.
 We have introduced a Birth Place column to the author lists dataset to show you examples.
 We aim to find each writer’s birthplace listed in the “Birth_Place” sheet.
-Our goal is to show the birthplace of each writer by using the VBA VLOOKUP.
+Our goal is to show the birthplace of each writer using the VBA VLOOKUP.
 So, you can follow the above video for a better understanding, as it contains all the steps.

-Example 4: Creating User-Defined Function to Extract Multiple Matches in Excel VBA
+Example 4: Using the User-Defined Function to Extract Multiple Matches in Excel VBA

 Creating User-Defined Function to Extract Multiple Matches in Excel VBA